-During the 2015 legislative session, five pieces of legislation related directly to the Advisory Committee's recommendations.
+Five pieces of legislation during During the 2015 legislative session, five pieces of legislation related directly to as a result of the Advisory Committee's recommendations.
 Two pieces were developed to create responsive governance.
 Both passed the General Assembly.
 Senate Bill 122 (SB 122) authorized the redistricting work and House Bill 56 placed a moratorium on charter school approval.
-One piece of legislation, House Bill 148 (HB 148), addressed implementing change, creating the Wilmington Education Improvement Commission, passed.
-Two pieces of legislation aimed at meeting City of Wilmington student needs and funding student success-House Bill 30 expanding special education funding and House Bill 117 in relation to low-income student funding-were released from the House Education Committee and assigned to Appropriations Committee.
+One piece of legislation, House Bill 148 (HB 148), addressed implementing change, creating the Wilmington Education Improvement Commission, House Bill 148 (HB 148), passed.
+Two pieces of legislation aimed at meeting City of Wilmington student needs and funding student success-House Bill 30 expanding special education funding and House Bill 117 in relation to low-income student funding were introduced but tabled-were released from the House Education Committee and assigned to Appropriations Committee.
+They were House Bill 30 expanding special education funding and House Bill 117 in relation to low-income student funding.
 All pieces of legislation can be found in Appendix A. Both SB 122 and HB 148 are instrumental to the redistricting process.

-HB 148 established the 23-member Wilmington Education Improvement Commission (the Commission) and mandates that it, shall advise the Governor and General Assembly on the planning, recommending, and implementing of improvement to the quality and availability of education for children Pre-K through grade 12 in the City of Wilmington and for which such changes may be instructive for addressing needs of all schools within the State with high concentrations of children living in poverty, English language learners, or both.
+HB 148 established the 23-member Wilmington Education Improvement Commission (the Commission) and mandates that it, availability of education for children Pre-K through grade 12 in the City of Wilmington and for which such changes may be instructive for addressing needs of all schools within the State with high concentrations of children living in poverty, English language learners, or both." (see Appendix A.)